tbowmo/chrome2mqtt/README.md

 Start in a docker container
 ---
-If you wish to run inside a docker container, you can build your own image with `docker build . --tag chrome2mqtt` and then run it with `docker run chrome2mqtt <options>`
+If you wish to run inside a docker container, you can build your own image with `docker build . --tag chrome2mqtt` and then run it with `docker run --network=host chrome2mqtt <options>`

 Command line options
 -------------